MetroCS/redistricting/README.md

 ## Redistricting Investigation

-Vision: Computer application that demonstrates the process of redistricting and illustrates potential impacts (including gerrymandering)

-Current Goal: Utility library for use in the development of applications that support investigation of potential impacts of redistricting
+Goal: A Java utility package that supports the development of applications to investigate potential impacts of redistricting

 ### [License](LICENSE)